suROMAJIN/suROMAJIN/README.md

 ## Welcome to My Github! 🌟

 Hello!
-I'm Jasper Rodriguez and this is my personal user site where I showcase my accomplishments and projects.
+I'm Jasper Rodriguez and this is my personal repo where I store my projects.
 Feel free to explore and learn more about what I do.
 I'm currently building up my repo at the moment with my previous works, so please excuse the vast emptiness~

 ### About Me 👋